-Owning a commercial property can be a significant asset for your business, not only because it offers a place to operate but also due to the equity it can build over time.
+Owning a commercial property can be a significant asset for your business, not only because it offers a place to operate but also because of the equity it can build over time.
+Equity is the portion of the property you own outright, and having property outright can make it easier to leverage that equity for additional financing, such as raising capital or securing further mortgages.
 Leveraging this equity can open up new financial opportunities, from expanding your business to investing in additional properties.
-In this blog, we’ll explore what equity in a commercial property mortgage is and the various ways you can leverage it to your advantage.

 What is Equity in a Commercial Property?